Nor-Mand/express_postgresql/README.md

    1. npm init --yes
    2. npm i express pg cors
    3. npm install nodemon (this is the monitor for see change in the code)
+   4. configuration the file of database --> see db_connection.js
+   5.